xavdid/howlongtobeat/README.md

 ## Time Labels

-HLTB has 7 differents ways to count games hours, here they are:
+HLTB has 7 different ways to count games hours, here they are:

 * Main Story
 * Main + Extras